-The Frederick Community College Annual Security and Fire Report for 2017 is now available.
+The Frederick Community College Annual Security and Fire Report for 2018 is now available.
 This report is required by federal law and contains policy statements, crime and fire statistics for the school.
 The policy statements address the College policies, procedures and programs concerning safety and security, crime awareness, and preventive measures you can take to reduce your chances of becoming a victim.
-Data for 2014, 2015 & 2016 are included for certain types of crimes and fire incidents that were reported to have occurred on campus, in or on off- campus buildings, property owned or controlled by the College.
+Data for 2015, 2016 & 2017 are included for certain types of crimes and fire incidents that were reported to have occurred on campus, in or on off- campus buildings, or property owned and controlled by the College.
 It also allows us to present information regarding crime prevention, procedures for reporting crimes on campus, who and where to call in emergencies, drug and alcohol awareness programs, sexual assault response procedures and other personal safety topics.

-The Annual Security and Fire Report for 2017 is available online by clicking on the following link http://www.frederick.edu/faculty-staff/download/campus-security/annualsecurityreport.aspx Requests for printed copies of the report can be made through the Security Office located in the Student Center Room 116.
+The Annual Security and Fire Report for 2018 is available online by visiting www.frederick.edu and searching "Annual Security report."
+Requests for printed copies of the report can be made through the Security Office located in the Student Center Room 116.

 Frederick Community College provides a safe environment for its students.
 We have both full-time and part-time security staff that patrols the campus from 6am to Midnight.
 They provide various services such as nighttime escorts to cars and assistance to ill or injured persons.
 The security department members regularly reunite students with lost property.
 Security works closely with the Frederick Police Department to resolve criminal incidents and deal with emergency situations.
 Security also works closely with the facilities, maintenance, and housekeeping departments who assist at times when school is not in session and students are not on campus.
 The security staff do not have arrest powers, but work cooperatively with local police.
 Violations of traffic and criminal laws on campus are investigated and prosecuted by the Frederick Police Department.
-FCC places a high priority on maintaining a safe, secure learning and working environment.
+FCC places a high priority on maintaining a safe and secure learning and working environment.
 There has not been a significant increase in crime on campus.
 (See the Campus Crime Statistics later in this report.)

 To further assist you, all faculty and staff members display FCC identification.
-Please consider these people as a resource for aid or information.
+Please consider them as a resource for aid or information.

-If you are a frequent visitor to our campus, we suggest that you take a moment to enter the security public phone number into the directory of your cell phone, 301-846-2453.
+If you are a frequent visitor to our campus, we suggest that you take a moment to enter the security public phone number into the contact list of your cell phone.
+301-846-2453.
 This will allow you to conveniently contact security whenever services are required.

-FCC has two campuses, the main campus and the Monroe Center.
+FCC has two locations: Main campus and the Monroe Center.
 The Monroe Center contains labs, classroom space and equipment for vocational training in the building trades, healthcare careers and culinary arts.
-Originally developed with a focus on construction trades, the facility was recognized as the largest College construction training facility in Maryland.